Even in a reach-in closet, shoe shelves and other custom design solutions can help you make the most of your space.

 Tip #5: Optimize your storage priorities.

-While a custom layout and adjustable shoe shelves will go a long way toward transforming your space, you may also need to reevaluate which items you’re storing where.
+While a custom layout and adjustable shoe shelves for closets will go a long way toward transforming your space, you may also need to reevaluate which items you’re storing where.
 If shoe storage is your priority, consider folding knitted clothes to store on shelves or in a chest of drawers instead of hanging in the closet.
 The more space you can free up, the more shoes you can store!

 Securing Your Custom Shoe Storage